romanpauk/fluidstore/readme.md

                 - using set
             - temporary sets for merge operations

-Sets and maps here correspond to 'normal', stl-like sets and maps, yet implemented in a flat memory buffer due to memory/performance issues. b+-tree implementation is comming to deal with performance issues with larger sets and to give the possibility to offload the data to persistent storage effectively (as we will be able to work with just portion of structure that is changing).
-There is not yet merged b+tree implementation here: [btree.h](https://github.com/romanpauk/fluidstore/blob/feature/btree2/include/fluidstore/btree/btree.h).
-The b+tree code avoids using virtual functions for internal/value nodes so those can be mapped from file.
+Sets and maps are based on b+tree containers, see [btree.h](https://github.com/romanpauk/fluidstore/blob/develop/include/fluidstore/btree/btree.h).
+The b+tree code avoids using virtual functions for internal /value nodes so those can be mapped from a file one day.
+As it is a tree, the performance for large number of elements does not suffer as much as with flat arrays.

 To add to the fun, the merge algorithm very slightly differs for delta/non-delta variants (D and S) in a most inner class, crdt::dot_counters_base.